madebydna/epistola/README.markdown

     rake db:create
     rake db:migrate

-Install the seed data

-    rake db:seed

-If anything went wrong, just remigrate.
-This will destroy all data in the db and migrate again.
+Rename `mail.yml.example` to `mail.yml` and change the configuration.

+Run the rake task to download messages from Gmail

-    rake db:remigrate
+    rake mail_bot:download_messages

+By default this will download messages sent through the Google Group "ruby-mendicant-university" and save them to the database, preserving the threaded nature of the messages.

+Run the server to browse messages: `rails s`

-### Features
+### Main Features

+* MailBot API to download messages from Google Groups (see `lib/mail_bot`)
 * Multiple groups
-* Conversations and messages
+* Threaded messages
 * Basic search over conversation subject and message body either in all groups or in a particular group

-### TODO
+### TODO/Issues

-* Seed data: add some variation in hours for messages (not just days)
-* When displaying list of conversations in a particular group, then sort by last message
-* Add further "caching" fields, such as last_message_id and last_message_user in conversation (an in group, maybe)
-* Problem with adding other caching fields is that the gems used to create seed data skip callbacks
+* Add tests for MailBot functionality
+* Switch to PostgresSQl for full-text search capabilities
+* Lay foundation to support multiple mail-to-message mappers.
+Mail headers, etc. will differ depending on the mailing list backend, while the message object is always the same
+* Design/Views
+  * collapse quoted part of message
+  * collapse entire message
+  * color code different authors